damselfly

 Reach

 Local-first delivery connecting global coordination to community-level execution.
-Aid reaches people on their terms.

 06 — Sustain